Small Satellite Conference

 Internationally recognized as the premier conference on small satellites, the Small Satellite Conference (also known as SmallSat) is held each August on the campus of Utah State University (USU) in Logan, Utah, USA.

-This annual gathering provides a forum for the best minds in the small satellite community to review recent successes, explore new directions, and introduce emerging technologies in small spacecraft development.
-In addition to creating an excellent environment for networking and speaking with experts in military, science, and academic fields, the Conference offers a program of international relevance, focusing on the key challenges and opportunities facing the small satellite community today.
+This annual gathering provides a forum for the small satellite community to review recent successes, explore new directions, and introduce emerging technologies in small spacecraft development.
+In addition to creating an environment for networking and speaking with experts in military, science, and academic fields, the Conference offers a program of international relevance, focusing on the key challenges and opportunities facing the small satellite community today.

 History

 The first Small Satellite Conference was held in 1987 on the campus of Utah State University in Logan, Utah, USA and has remained there for each succeeding conference.
 In the beginning, small satellites were not widely accepted but have since become a vital part of the space industry.
 ‘Small’ is a relative term as mass continually decreases to create new types of small satellites.
 Though no standard for small satellites is accepted by all, it is generally assumed to include satellites up to 250 kg.

 In 1987 there were 50 to 100 attendees.
 In 2019 there were 3400 participants from over 40 countries that attended the week-long conference.